Mesita, Colorado

-Mesita is an unincorporated community located in Costilla County, Colorado, United States.
+Mesita, (Spanish for "small table") is an unincorporated community located in Costilla County, Colorado, United States.
 The San Luis post office (Zip Code 81152) serves Mesita postal addresses.

 Reported UFO Activity

 Mesita is reportedly the site of some of the San Luis Valley cow mutilations.
 Two cows and one horse were found east of Mesita with unexplainable mutilations, including a rectal coring, and signs of being dropped from a great height.